Australia operates on the decimal currency system – which is cents and dollars.

 Some banks also offer the option to open an account online prior to your arrival in Australia.
 You will still need to attend the bank in person with identification once you arrive in Australia to access your funds.

-To help you plan your finances for your tuition fees and other related study costs, please see our costs and scholarships information.
+To learn about your tuition fees and other related study costs, please see our costs and scholarships information.

-Your tuition fees are billed to you each study term, meaning your tuition fees are calculated based on the type and number of courses you are enrolled in each study term.
+You will receive a bill for your tuition fees each study term.
+Your tuition fees are calculated based on the type and number of courses you are enrolled in each study term.
 Your tuition bill will be calculated and emailed to your student email and available for you to view in your myHub account.

 Cost of living in Australia

-These amounts reflect the minimum amount you will need to cover basic living costs, and do not include tuition fees, study materials, overseas travel, buying personal items such as laptops or motor vehicles
+These amounts are the minimum amount you will need to pay for basic living costs, and do not include the cost of tuition fees, study materials, overseas travel, or personal items such as laptops or motor vehicles

-The cost of living will vary according to your lifestyle and requirements.
-Keep in mind that your budget should be flexible enough to allow for unexpected costs such as emergencies and health expenses, particularly if you are bringing family members with you to Australia.
+The cost of living will be determined by your lifestyle and needs.
+Your budget should include costs that you may not expect, such as emergencies and health expenses.
+This is more important if you are bringing family members with you to Australia.

-Knowing the average living costs in Australia is an important part of your financial preparation.
-For your reference, here are some of the costs associated with living and studying at the University of Newcastle.
-Please note the prices are quoted in Australian dollars (AU$) and are a guide only and will vary depending on your lifestyle preferences and personal choices.
+Below are some of the costs associated with living and studying at the University of Newcastle.
+These average costs will help you prepare your budget and plan for living in Australia.
+Please note the prices are in Australian dollars (AU$) and will change depending on your lifestyle and personal choices.

-For more tips and advice on budgeting your money as a student, please see Money Smart.
+See Money Smart for more tips and advice on budgeting your money as a student.

 As a guide, if you are bringing children to Australia you will pay: